In this episode Byron and Nick talk about human consciousness, superintelligence, agi, and the future of jobs and more.

-So people who are concerned about a superintelligence broadly had three concerns.
-One is that it’s misused deliberately by humans.
-Second one is that it’s accidentally misused by humans, and the third one is that it somehow gets a will or volition of its own and has goals that are contrary to human goals.
+So people who are concerned about a superintelligence broadly have three concerns.
+One is that it's misused deliberately by humans.
+Second one is that it's accidentally misused by humans.
+And the third one is that it somehow gets a will or volition of its own, and has goals that are contrary to human goals.
 Are you concerned about all three of those, or any one in particular?
 Or how do you shake that out?

 That's a big technical research challenge that there are now groups bringing up and pursuing that technical research.
 And assuming that we can solve that technical control problem then, we get the luxury of confronting these wider policy issues.
 Like who should decide what this AI is used for, what social purposes should it be used for, how do we want this future world with superintelligence to look like.

 Any existential threat to humanity kind of gets our attention.
-Is it your view that there’s a small chance, but because it’s such a big deal we really need to think about this?
-Or do you think there’s an incredible large chance that that’s going to happen?
+Is it your view that there's a small chance, but because it's such a big deal, we really need to think about this?
+Or do you think there's an incredibly large chance that that's going to happen?

 So you have, with this transition, potentially within short order, the arrival of something like technological maturity where we have this whole suite of science fiction-like super powers.
 And I think to construe a kind of governance system that works for that very different world will require some fundamental rethink.
 And that's also some work that perhaps makes sense to start in advance.

 And I think that the case for thinking that we should start that work in advance does not depend super sensitively on exactly how big you think the probability is that this will happen within a certain number of years.
 It seems that there's enough probability that it sure makes sense, if nothing else as an insurance policy, for some humans to work on this.